xylimeng/WARP/README.md

 # WARP
-Wavelets with adaptive recursive partitioning (Matlab) applied to image reconstruction (both 2D and 3D).
+Wavelets with adaptive recursive partitioning applied to image reconstruction (both 2D and 3D).
+Matlab can directly use the code for real data analysis.
+The C++ source code is also available, which is portable to`R` via `RcppArmadillo`.

 # Instructions
 - If you use mac system, you are ready to run examples.